 This essay was adapted from Mark Nowak’s Social Poetics (Coffee House Press).

 Mark Nowak’s books include Shut Up Shut Down, Coal Mountain Elementary, and Social Poetics, all from Coffee House Press.
-He is currently editing a revised and expanded edition of writings from the Attica poetry workshops of Celes Tisdale (1972–74).
+A revised and expanded edition of writings from the Attica poetry workshops of Celes Tisdale (1972–74) includes his introduction.
 A native of Buffalo, Nowak is the founding director of the Worker Writers School.